benedictfoo/Listening-Refuge/src/content/blog/2025/siobhan-miller-queen-of-argyll/siobhan-miller-queen-of-argyll.md

 ## Queen of Argyll

-*A cover of the Silly Wizard's, same-titled song, with some lyrics modified, by Siobhan Miller in her latest album in 2022 – Bloom.*
+This is a cover of a Silly Wizard song by Siobhan Miller, with some lyrics modified, in her latest album Bloom.

-The narrator, awe-struck and eager with a zealous passion, felt compelled to share, joyfully with everyone, a lady of " character and feature", where no words could even barely manage to begin to describe her: the Queen of Argyll.
-This is reflected in the gentle, clean, melodic acoustic guitars, tight, energetic percussions, and bright, cheery, emotional piano chords.
+The narrator, awe-struck and eager with a zealous passion, felt compelled to share, joyfully with everyone, a lady of " character and feature", so remarkable that no words could even begin to describe her: the Queen of Argyll.
+This is reflected in the gentle, clean, melodic acoustic guitars, tight, energetic percussion, and bright, cheery, emotional piano chords.

-He only has total respect and admiration for her.
-Her gracefulness and beauty, like a swan; her smile captivating and genuine.
+He has total respect and admiration for her.
+She was special in his eyes - her gracefulness and beauty, like a swan; her smile captivating, warm and genuine.
 Even the roses in the garden have to bow to her.

-The whole of Argyll with its rich, large, and diverse population does not have anyone that could match her splendor.
+No one in the whole of Argyll with its rich, large, and diverse population could match her splendor.
-The fiddle solo, rather celebratory, fully brought forward the grandiosity and marvel fitting for her and her only.
+The fiddle solo comes back to celebrate the marvel only found in her.

-Filled with genuine love and admiration for her, the narrator must leave the listeners and go find a way to court and love her, respectfully and honorably.
-The song concludes here with a satisfying ending, with the fiddle melody again, but more subtle, and the same percussive drums and some cymbals.
+“The narrator left it to the listeners to find a respectful, honorable way to court her.
+The song concludes here with a satisfying end, with the fiddle melody again, but more subtle, and the same percussive drums and some cymbals.

-It is rather inspiring that one could be passionate about someone he has just met with such vigor.
+It is rather inspiring that one could be passionate about someone they have just met with such vigor.
 It evokes in me a sense of admiration for the narrator – he is such a gentleman and has a genuine and sincere love for her.
 He is determined to win her over and love her with honor and respect.